French submarine Sidi Ferruch: French Navy

 At the beginning of October 1939, Sidi Ferruch and the rest of the 8th Submarine Division received orders to leave European waters and proceed to Fort-de-France on Martinique in the French West Indies to conduct patrols in the vicinity of Trinidad the British had requested.
 In February 1940, Sidi Ferruch and Bévéziers were assigned to escort duty for British convoys steaming from North America to the United Kingdom.
-Sidi Ferruch escorted two convoys, including Convoy HX-27, from Halifax, Nova Scotia, Canada, to Liverpool, England.
+Sidi Ferruch escorted two convoys, including Convoy HX 27, from Halifax, Nova Scotia, Canada, to Liverpool, England.
 She returned to Brest on 27 March 1940.

 After a minor refit, Sidi Ferruch deployed to Casablanca in French Morocco.
 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
-Sidi Ferruch was at Casablanca as part of the 8th Submarine Division with Bévéziers when the Battle of France ended in France's defeat and an armistice with Germany and Italy which went into effect on 25 June 1940.
+Sidi Ferruch was at Casablanca as part of the 8th Submarine Division with Bévéziers when the Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.